Toonkit/Website/README.md

 - End all instances of `ccbstp`
 - If the issue persists, restart your computer.
 - If the issue persists, reinstall the game.
+- _NOTE:_ If you can't find either process, try switching to the "Details" tab of `Task Manager` and searching there

 To solve this problem on Mac:
 - _No support is available for this OS yet.
 Check back soon!_